taennan/use-fetch/docs/typescript-tips.md

 ## Typing the hook

-The `useFetch` hook accepts __3__ type args
+The `useFetch` hook accepts __2__ type args

 The first is the type of the result you expect to receive as the body of a response from an api call

-The second is a `Record<string, any>`-like type which determines the url params appended to the url

-The third is the type of the request body you will be sending in an api call
+The second is the type of the `queryArgs` passed to the `query` function, which internally is used to build every request sent

 ```ts
 interface Person {